-- A = the number of shares of the new sub-fund to which the shareholder will be entitled: - B = the number of shares of the original sub-fund whose exchange the shareholder has requested; - C = the net asset value per share of the shares to be exchanged; - D = applicable exchange commission in %; - E = the net asset value per share of the shares to be issued as a result of the exchange.
+- A = the number of shares of the new sub-fund to which the shareholder will be entitled; - B = the number of shares of the original sub-fund whose exchange the shareholder has requested; - C = the net asset value per share of the shares to be exchanged: - D = applicable exchange commission in %; - E = the net asset value per share of the shares to be issued as a result of the exchange.

-9. Allocation of income
+10. Allocation of income

-For the reinvesting share classes, income is continuously reinvested in the assets of the sub-funds and allocated to the respective share classes.
-For the distributing share classes, the board of directors shall decide each year whether a distribution will be made and in what amount.

-The board of directors may elect to pay out special and interim dividends for each share class in accordance with the law.
+For reinvesting share classes, income is continuously reinvested in the assets of the sub-funds and allocated to the respective share classes.
+For distributing share classes, the Management Company shall decide each year whether a distribution will be made and in what amount.
+The Management Company may elect to pay out special and interim dividends for each share class in accordance with the law.
 No distribution will reduce the Investment Company's capital to a level below its minimum capital.

-10. Management Company, investment management, UCI-administration activity and distribution
+11. Management Company, investment management, UCI-administration activity and distribution

-The board of directors of the Investment Company has appointed DWS Investment S.A. as Management Company.

-The Company has entered into an investment management agreement with DWS Investment S.A.
+- a) The Board of Directors of the Investment Company has appointed DWS Investment S.A. as Management Company. - b) The Investment Company has entered into an investment management agreement with DWS Investment S.A.
 Performance of investment management service is subject to the Law of 2010.

 DWS Investment S.A. is a public limited company under Luxembourg law.
 It is established for an indeterminate time.
 The contract may be terminated by any of the parties on three months' notice.
 Administration covers all the tasks pertaining to joint investment management as specified in Annex II to the Law of 2010 (investment management, administration, distribution).

-The Investment Company's board of directors remains jointly responsible for investing the Company's assets held in each respective sub-fund.

-The Management Company may, in compliance with the regulations of the Law of 2010, delegate one or more tasks to third parties under its supervision and control.
+- c) The Investment Company's Board of Directors remains jointly responsible for investing the Investment Company's assets held in each sub-fund. - d) The Management Company may, in compliance with the regulations of chapter 15 of the Law of 2010, delegate one or more tasks to third parties under its supervision and control.